VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Posts: 196

-Okay, so you mean by "Start" the successful (and controlled) injection of fuel that allows the engine to run from the starting speed to the normal operating speed?
+So, when you say "start," do you mean the successful (and controlled) injection of fuel that allows the engine to run from the starter speed to the idle speed?

-Just for information, the current engine speed during purely starting operation is approximately between 150 and 350 RPM, i.e., the EDC threshold for fuel injection (which is usually around 50 RPM) is not the problem.
+Just for information, the current motor speed during pure starting operation is approximately between 150 and 350 rpm over a load range, meaning that the EDC threshold for fuel injection release (which is usually around 50 rpm) is not the issue.

-So, you mean the "uiuiuiu" sound when playing the organ, where "u" represents approximately 150 rpm and "i" represents approximately 350 rpm?
+Do you mean the "uiuiuiu" when playing the organ, where u is approximately 150 rpm and i is approximately 350 rpm?

-And the EDC (Electronic Control) typically starts injecting when the difference between "u" and "i" is at least 50 rpm?
+And does the EDC start to inject fuel when the difference between "u" and "i" is at least 50 rpm?

-Hey, that's exactly what I meant!
-The difference between "u" and "i" doesn't matter, as long as the "u" doesn't fall under 50 RPM several times, and the black box from Bosch knows that there's a "u" there.
+Listen, that's probably what I meant, but the difference between "u" and "i" doesn't matter, as long as the "u" doesn't appear multiple times at 50 U/min, and the black box from Bosch knows that there is a "u" present.

-If someone really has a problem where "uiuiuiuiuiiu" appears for 4 seconds or longer with a warm engine, and the "uiuiuiuiuiiu" is always at a constant RPM, they can definitely reach out - this thread is supposed to be helpful!
+If someone really has a problem where "uiuiuiuiuiiu" appears for 4s or longer on a warm engine, and the "uiuiuiuiuiiu" always occurs at a constant RPM, they can definitely reach out - this thread is supposed to be helpful.

 "Luft und Menge müssen stimmen - der Rest ist Physik."